You met with an insurance agent about term life insurance. After a discussion about the benefits of term insurance, the agent says to you:

 “Yes!”, you exclaim.

 Our response if we were with you: hold up.
 Stop.
 You need to understand the pros and cons of return of premium life insurance before you go any further.
-After speaking to us, you may want to simply put your money in that term life policy.

 What is Return of Premium Life Insurance?